R-Yassh/hello/README.md

-# hello
+# Hello, GitHub!

-to know how to use github
+This is to familiarize ourselves with basic functionalities of GitHub.